Digital TV Deals

-Entertainment – £44.99/mth + £19.99 upfront, 18mth contract: Includes all the channels in the TV Starter package, plus 19 premium channels such as the Discovery Channel and MTV.
-It comes with a Youview+ box which lets you record up to 300 hours of TV, and you can add BT Sport in standard or high definition.
+Entertainment – £43.99/mth + £19.99 upfront, 18mth contract: Includes all channels in the TV Starter package, plus 19 'premium' channels such as the Discovery Channel and MTV.
+Comes with a YouView+ box which lets you record up to 300 hours of TV, and you can add BT Sport in standard or high definition.

-Max HD – £49.99/mth + £9.99 upfront, 18mth contract: Includes the basic 80 Freeview channels plus 62 premium channels AND BT Sport.
-It comes with a Youview+ HD box which lets you record up to 300 hours of TV and watch in HD.
+Max 4K – £59.99/mth + £9.99 upfront, 18mth contract: Includes the basic 80 Freeview channels plus 62 'premium' channels AND BT Sport.
+It comes with a YouView+ HD box which lets you record up to 300 hours of TV and watch in HD.

-On top of these packages, there are a range of channels you can add as an extra bolt-on, including Sky Sports in SD for £30/mth, Sky Cinema for £16/mth, Netflix in HD for £7.99/mth and kids' channels for £5/mth.
+On top of these packages, there is a range of channels you can add, including Sky Sports in standard definition for £30/mth, Sky Cinema for £16/mth, Netflix in HD for £7.99/mth and kids' channels for £5/mth.

-Ultimate On Demand – £10/mth, 1mth contract: Over 1,000 shows on demand from Sky box sets and Netflix.
+Ultimate On Demand – £12/mth, 1mth contract: Over 1,000 shows on demand from Sky box sets and Netflix.

 HD – £5/mth, 1mth contract: A range of HD channels.

-You can only add TalkTalk TV if you take its broadband and line rent deals, which start at £17.95/mth for standard speed on a 12mth contract.
+You can only add TalkTalk TV if you take its broadband and line rental deals, which currently start at £17/mth for standard speed on a 12mth contract.
 You can then customise your TV package by adding certain 'Boosts', which are bundles of channels on a rolling monthly contract.
 These include:

 Kids – £6/mth: Includes 10 channels such as Disney and Nickelodeon.

 Sky Sports – £34/mth: All eight Sky Sports channels.

 Sky Cinema – £16/mth: Includes 11 movie channels.